EVANGELISM & CHURCH PLANTING

-- Going and sharing the gospel to unreached villages and tribal regions.
+Reaching unreached villages and tribal regions.

-- Sending native missionaries to live among people groups and plant churches.
+Living among people groups and planting churches.

-- Developing tools for evangelism and sending missionaries by raising supporters.
+Sending missionaries by raising supporters.

 The villages and tribal areas outreach efforts of SAEM are intended to meet both the physical and spiritual needs of unreached people groups.
 Rural areas in much of India are agricultural societies and subject to many associated challenges.
 Sources of fresh water are always a need.
 When periodic droughts affect crops and income, many other needs may develop.